-With “back to school” season comes the smell of freshly sharpened pencils, crisp paper, neatly organized folders, and lots and lots of runny noses, coughs, and the occasional purge of stomach fluids due to that flu bug that your kid manages to catch every single year.
+With “back to school” season comes the smell of freshly sharpened pencils, crisp paper, neatly organized folders, and lots and lots of runny noses, coughs, and that nasty stomach bug that your kid manages to catch every single year.
 To help avoid those situations, Dr. David Schindler, board certified family physician, offers some tips to help prevent common childhood illnesses and stop the spread of them before they turn into a school-wide epidemic.

 - Keep sick kids home.
 “I know that sounds really basic,” says Schindler, “[but] kids are like little Petri dishes.”
 They catch and breed all types of germs.
 With some illnesses, such as strep throat, it’s obvious that kids need to stay home (they must be on antibiotics for 24 hours before returning to school).
 But what about a cold?
 “One virus could give one person a mild cold and another could get really sick with something like pneumonia,” explains Schindler.
 With colds and other viruses such as the stomach flu, it’s best to keep them home until symptoms fade.
 Pink eye, however, is one sickness that is often misunderstood.
 “Pink eye is very contagious but it’s almost always a virus,” says Schindler.
 “Schools will say they need to be on drops for 24 hours.
 Well, the drops aren’t going to do anything for viral pink eye.”
 Wait until it there’s less redness and no discharge, or ask your doctor when it’s safe to send them to back to school.